Kitura/kitura.dev/en/starter/settingup.md

 # Setting Up

-Kitura can run on macOS and Linux.
+Kitura can run on both macOS and Linux.
 To start, you'll need to install a few prerequisites.

 * [macOS](#macos)
 * [Ubuntu Linux](#ubuntu-linux)